 Each security (Class) over which exchange traded options are traded has been allocated to a category designated by ASX.
-ASX has four different Class categories.
+ASX has six different Class categories.
 A security is placed in a category by reference to the liquidity of such security.
-Category 1 stocks are the most highly liquid, Category 3 stocks are the least liquid and Category 4 is for Index options.